SAP/customer-data-platform-connectors/README.md

 			```
 		- **Event Example**

-			in the root element, add preDefinedEvents element to define all the webhhoks
+			In the root element, add preDefinedEvents element to define all the webhooks
 			```
 			"preDefinedEvents":[
 		        {